Amiron49/Aris.Moe.Ocr.Translation.Overlay/Readme.md

 ﻿# Honyaku Translation Overlay

-Do you like gibberish machine translations?
-Did you ever want that compounded by the unreliable nature of OCR?
-Then this is the project for you!
-The aim of this project is simple: Provide a hassle free way of translating the content of images to english and overlay the translation.
+Did you ever ask yourself, what would happen if we took the gibberish machine translations produced and threw them together with the unreliable nature of OCR?
+Then this is the browser extension for you!
+The aim of this project is simple: Provide a hassle-free way of translating the content of images to English and displaying it as an overlay.

 OCR is handled by google cloud vision and translating by Deepl.